Chris Lewis (tennis)

-Lewis is the third (and as of 2021 the most recent) man from New Zealand to reach a major singles final, after Anthony Wilding at the 1913 Wimbledon Championships and Onny Parun at the 1973 Australian Open.
+Lewis is the third (and as of 2021 the most recent) man from New Zealand to reach a major singles final, after Anthony Wilding (several times) and Onny Parun at the 1973 Australian Open.

 Early life

 Lewis was born in Auckland, New Zealand, and received his secondary education at Marcellin College and Lynfield College.
 He is the eldest of three sons.
 His brothers are David Lewis and Mark Lewis who also had competitive tennis careers.

 Tennis career

 Juniors

 Lewis reached the No. 1 junior world ranking in 1975, winning the Wimbledon boys' singles title (def.
 Ricardo Ycaza) and reaching the final of the US Open boys' singles (lost to Howard Schoenfield).

 Pro tour

 In reaching the 1983 Wimbledon final, after a five-set win over Kevin Curren in the semifinals, Lewis became the seventh unseeded man and only the second New Zealander after Anthony Wilding (who won four times between 1910 and 1913) to reach a Wimbledon singles final.
 He lost the final to John McEnroe in three sets.
 He also reached the final at the Cincinnati Masters in 1981, again losing to John McEnroe in straight sets.